 Consumers today typically view digital marketing on a daily basis.
 Many enjoy the convenience of online shopping and use a variety of shopping clubs to save money on purchases.

 For example, cash back shopping sites such as TopCashBack or Ebates allow consumers to get a percentage of their total shopping purchases back, just for shopping through the aggregator.
 The aggregator advertises retailer sales, discounts, and special deals.
 This is a great place to make money while you shop!

 Another great example in the new era of digital marketing is Ad Choice ads which appear on webmail accounts..
 As consumers peruse their e-mail or other sites, tailored ads appear that are based on their past shopping preferences.

 For example, a consumer may be shopping on the Nike website and viewing a variety of different athletic shoes they may be interested in, but perhaps did not purchase on that site visit.
 Advertisements for the exact athletic shoes they were viewing may appear on other web pages prompting them to possibly reconsider their purchase decisions.

 Some consumers may feel that these types of ads are intrusive, however, retailers have been very successful in providing an additional opportunity for product sales.
 E-mail marketing provides a great way for retailers to bring attention to a great product offer or discount coupon while providing an easy call to action button where customers can just click and shop directly.

-The Google search engine is also a great place for advertising.
-Paid Google ads which are relevant to the search query appear on the right side of the search page providing retailers with additional consumer exposure.
+Google search engine is also a great place for advertising.
+For instance, paid Google ads which are relevant to the search query appear on the right side of the search page providing retailers with additional consumer exposure.

 One of the top digital marketing leaders